Most tourists stick to midtown, especially on their first visit to the city.

 You can spot Lady Liberty from multiple points in Manhattan, but it’s next level seeing her up close in New York Harbor.

-Booking an official tour will get you access to Liberty Island and give you the opportunity to take the perfect selfie with the most famous Lady in Manhattan.
+Booking a tour will get you access to Liberty Island and give you the opportunity to take the perfect selfie with the most famous Lady in Manhattan.

 If you want the chance to go inside her, book a tour with pedestal access or crown access to go all the way to the top.